jly36963/jly36963/README.md

 ## 👋 Hey!
 I'm Landon

-I'm a remote software developer from NM. \
+🌶️ I'm a remote software developer from NM. \
-I typically work with Node, Python, Go, and Rust.
+💻 I typically work with Node, Python, Go, and Rust. \
+🎸 I like guitar, soccer, hockey, and learning Portuguese.

 ### Repos